adbertram/PowerTrello/README.md

 4. Retrieve and save a token from Trello.
     1. Run `Request-TrelloAccessToken -ApiKey MYAPIKEY`
     2. Follow the on-screen instructions.

-5. Make the Trello configuration available in your current PowerShell session.

-  `Get-TrelloConfiguration`

-7. Run any of the functions in the module to interact with your Trello boards.
+5. Run any of the functions in the module to interact with your Trello boards.
 For example, just to ensure you can communicate with Trello, run the `Get-TrelloBoard` function.
 This function should return all of your Trello boards.